What is an NDIS Plan Review?

 Usually, if a plan is allocated for three years, it means that the participants are in a stable situation where their environment or condition is not going to change.
 So, they’re able to carry on with their lives without having to go through frequent plan reviews.

-Who participates in the NDIS plan review?
+Who Participates in the Review?

 NDIS plan reviews may take place with